officiallysingh/spring-batch-commons/README.md

 it could be counter productive to do partitioning, Default: 100.
 * **`batch.run-id-sequence`** : Run Id database sequence name, Default: run_id_sequence.

+## Features
+* Provides common components and utility classes to easily create Spring batch jobs.
+* Provides opinionated default configurations for Spring batch jobs.
+* Auto-configures fault tolerance with intelligent defaults to retry and recover for transient failure.
+* The records are processed in batch, if the job fails midway, it can be restarted from the last failed batch without re processing already processed records.
+* Supports force restarting already completed jobs.

 ## Usage

 ### Installation